Hamilton homeowners should check the official contractor path before hiring.

 |---|---|---|

-| Sanitary backwater valve | Reducing risk of sewage backup through the sanitary lateral. | Often requires a permit and inspection.
+| Sanitary backwater valve | Reducing risk of sewage backup through the sanitary lateral. | Many rebate paths require a municipal permit and inspection.
 Shared laterals, basement apartments, or the wrong lateral can affect eligibility. |

 | Storm backwater valve | Reducing risk of storm sewer backup where the home has a storm lateral connection. | Do not assume a sanitary valve and storm valve qualify under the same program. |